Different Perspectives on FLP Impossibility: Introduction

 \textbf{The Implicit Assumption}

 The assumption: a consensus protocol can terminate only with consensus on the agreement value.
 It transforms the \textit{inevitable} possibility for \textbf{tie} into an \textit{unavoidable} blocking of the protocol due to inability to choose the right action.
 If the tie is caused by a crash, waiting for the critical message will be infinite; if by a delayed message, a decision before receiving it may compromise safety.
-With the assumption included in the system model, the proof of the FLP theorem is in harmony with the present state of art, but the impossibility is avoidable.
-Termination with a binary decision, however, had no known alternative before these art existed.
+A protocol that terminates with agreement on the initial inputs does not face this dilemma.
+Yet, when the impossibility result was shown, termination with a binary agreement had no known alternative.